F. D. Amr Bey: Diplomatic career

-Amr retired from squash in 1938 while still the top player in the game in order to pursue his career as a diplomat.
+Amr retired from squash in 1938 while still the top player in the game in order to focus on his career as a diplomat.
 He served as Egypt's ambassador to the United Kingdom from 1945 to 1952.
 At the time, King Farouk of Egypt was eager to improve Egypt's relations with the United Kingdom.
 Since Amr was known to be on good terms with the British authorities, the king appointed him on 11 November 1944 as minister plenipotentiary at the Egyptian Embassy in London, where Amr had previously held the post of honorary counselor.
 Amr replaced Hassan Pasha Nashaat, who was removed from his position after marrying a non-Egyptian.
 Amr was promoted to the rank of ambassador in August 1945, and always tried to influence King Farouk's decisions in favour of British interests.
-This led famed intellectual Taha Hussein to state that Amr was "more suited to be Britain's ambassador in Egypt than Egypt's ambassador in Britain."
+This led the famed intellectual Taha Hussein to state that Amr was "more suited to be Britain's ambassador in Egypt than Egypt's ambassador in Britain."

 During his ambassadorship, Amr did not forget his sporting roots: along with the rest of the expatriate Egyptian community in the United Kingdom, he received with great enthusiasm Egypt's Olympic delegation to the 1948 London Olympics, which won five medals and was one of the most successful in Egypt's Olympic history.
 Amr was also involved in the inauguration of the Islamic Cultural Centre in London, also known as the London Central Mosque.
 In 1940, the British government had allocated £100,000 for the acquisition of a mosque site in London by Britain's Muslim community, in exchange for the allocation by the Egyptian Government of a piece of land in Cairo for the construction of an Anglican church.
 The Islamic Cultural Centre was opened in November 1944 by King George VI.
-Since Egypt was at the forefront of efforts to establish the centre, Amr was chosen as its first Director of the Board.
-The Centre went on to become the largest and most important Islamic institution in Europe.
+Since Egypt was at the forefront of efforts to establish the centre, Amr was chosen as the first director of its board.
+The centre went on to become the largest and most important Islamic institution in Europe.